AnnaSou/Stereotype_Leakage/dataset/Datasheet.md

 1. **How will the dataset will be distributed (e.g., tarball  on website, API, GitHub)?** *(Does the dataset have a digital object identifier (DOI)?)*

-    The dataset is free for download at https://github.com/TristaCao/U.S_Stereotypes.
+    The dataset is free for download at [https://github.com/AnnaSou/Stereotype_Leakage](https://github.com/AnnaSou/Stereotype_Leakage).

 1. **When will the dataset be distributed?**

-    The dataset is distributed as of May 2022 in its first version.
+    The dataset is distributed as of November 2023 in its first version.

 1. **Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?** *(If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU, as well as any fees associated with these restrictions.)*